postsneakernet/dotfiles/README.md

 My settings for Vim and Bash.

-Run vim_setup.sh for automatic setup.
+Run setup scripts to configure automatically.